Last Updated on August 17, 2022

 If your allergies are very severe you may want to wear a mask when you see pollen counts are very high, or while doing yard work.

 Additionally, since allergies are essentially caused by your immune system misfiring, eliminating issues that mess with immune function may help as well.
-Finding ways to reduce stress and getting enough sleep have helped many allergy sufferers.
+Finding ways to reduce stress and getting enough sleep has helped many allergy sufferers.
 Some anecdotal evidence suggests that eliminating grains and other efforts to support gut health could help also.

 Emerging research suggests that as with so many modern diseases, a healthy diet can help your body function more smoothly and prevent it from over-reacting to what it mistakenly perceives as “invaders” (in this case, pollen).
 The good news: the same smart choices that help prevent heart disease, cancer, and other chronic ailments can help prevent allergic reactions to pollen.

 These potent compounds help reduce inflammation, which can protect against heart disease and cancer, and may play a role in regulating your body’s response to allergens.
 Cold-water fish, walnuts and flax, grass-fed meat and eggs, chia seeds and the humble weed purslane can all help add omega-3s to your diet.
 You might also consider a fish oil supplement.

 No surprise that a healthy gut can help your immune system function better, seeing as an estimated 70% of your immune system resides there.
 Up your intake of fermented foods like miso, kefir, sauerkraut, and kombucha as well as all those fibrous veggies (prebiotics) that gut microbes just love.

 Other anti-inflammatory foods can help support your immune system and may prevent or lessen a histamine response.
 A diet that includes an array of colorful fruits and vegetables is a good idea anyway, and it may help you feel better this allergy season.

 Certain vitamins, minerals, and flavonoids show promise in preventing an allergic response and regulating the immune system: